Photon emission by vortex particles accelerated in a linac: Loss of vorticity during acceleration

 Some of us have already argued that if a charged particle with a phase vortex is accelerated to relativistic energies, its quantum state with an orbital (or total) angular momentum (AM) projection $l$ stays very stable against the emission of twisted photons carrying the AM away \cite{Zmaga2025, Karlovets2021Vortex, DKGrosmanPavlovArxiv2025}.
 One can start with simple considerations from relativistic kinematics: in a longitudinal magnetic field of a focusing solenoid, the state of an electron with an AM $l$ lives a finite time interval (a lifetime) and decays due to emission of a twisted photon.
 If the total angular momentum of that photon $l_{\gamma}$ is maximized, $l_{\gamma}=l$, the electron goes to the final ground state with $l_f=0$ and thereby loses its vorticity.
 Suppose that we know the time $\tau$ during which this happens for a non-relativistic electron (see the corresponding calculations in \cite{Karlovets2023, Pavlov2024}).
 Then the lifetime in a laboratory frame in which this particle moves with a Lorentz factor $\gamma = \varepsilon/mc^2$ is

 i.e., the higher the energy, the less probable the emission becomes and the more stable the quantum state of the electron against the emission of twisted photons.

-The acceleration can be taken into account by integrating the emission probability {\it without electric field} over the initial longitudinal momentum of the electron, as done in Ref.\cite{DKGrosmanPavlovArxiv2025}.
-However, this approach neglects the interference between the emission amplitudes, and in this paper we employ a more general theory in which this interference can occur.
-We find that, in the parameter range relevant for accelerator facilities, the qualitative conclusion of Refs.~\cite{Karlovets2023,Pavlov2024,DKGrosmanPavlovArxiv2025} remains valid: vortex states are extremely stable against OAM-changing radiation.
+The acceleration can be taken into account by integrating the emission probability \textit{without electric field} over the electron’s initial longitudinal momentum $p_z$, as done in Ref.~\cite{DKGrosmanPavlovArxiv2025}.
+In other words, different momentum components are combined \textit{incoherently}, at the level of probabilities.
+In the present nonstationary approach the accelerated electron is described with a single wave packet in the external field, and the $S$-matrix element contains a time integral over the entire acceleration interval, see Eq.~\eqref{eq:time_integrals}.
+When squaring the amplitude, one obtains terms that represent interference between emission amplitudes associated with different times along the accelerated trajectory.
+It is precisely this temporal coherence that is absent in the probability-level treatment of Ref.~\cite{DKGrosmanPavlovArxiv2025}.
+In this paper we employ a more general theory in which this interference takes place.

+We find that even with the above interference taken into account the qualitative conclusions of Refs.~\cite{Karlovets2021Vortex, Karlovets2023,Pavlov2024,DKGrosmanPavlovArxiv2025, Meng2025PRR} remain valid: the vortex states are extremely stable against OAM-changing photon emission within the parameter range relevant for accelerator facilities.
 The probability of emitting a photon that changes the electron OAM during a single pass through the accelerator is very small, and the resulting lifetime $\tau$ of the OAM state greatly exceeds the characteristic transit time through the accelerating structure.

-Moreover, the hierarchy of channels is robust: transitions with small OAM loss $\Delta l = l-l'$ dominate, whereas channels with large $\Delta l$ and those with $\Delta n\neq 0$ are strongly suppressed.
+Moreover, the hierarchy of channels is robust: transitions with the small OAM loss $\Delta l = l-l' \sim 1$ dominate, whereas channels with large $\Delta l \gg 1$ and those with change of the radial quantum number $\Delta n\neq 0$ are strongly suppressed.
 At the same time, our approach reveals several important features absent in simpler kinematic arguments.
 First, the emission probability and the lifetime exhibit a significant dependence on the external electric field and on the coherence length of the wave packet.
-For realistically narrow packets, the probability is practically independent of the electric field, whereas wider packets acquire a narrow-region dependence on the field strength.
+For realistically short packets, with lengths on the order of $\sigma \sim 1-10 ~\text{nm}$ \cite{Ehberger, Cho2013, Karlovets2021Vortex}, the probability is practically independent of the electric field, whereas longer packets acquire a narrow-region dependence on the field strength.
 Even in the presence of very strong electric fields, the qualitative picture remains unchanged: in all regimes we have explored, the probability of OAM-changing emission stays tiny, and the corresponding lifetimes remain orders of magnitude larger than the characteristic acceleration time.